funkepunkemonke/HONORS391/index.md

 12. What was the mean sword time for pirates less than 27 years old?
 13. What was the mean sword time for females with tattoos?
 14. What was the mean sword time for males over 27 years old without tattoos?

-15a.
+15 a.
 Run the following lines of code and look at the resulting objects.
 Are they the same or different?

     v1 <- pirates$sword.time
     v2 <- pirates["sword.time"]
     v3 <- pirates[,names(pirates) == "sword.time"]

-15b.
+15 b.
 Run the following lines of code and look at the resulting objects.
 Are they the same or different?
 If they are different, why?

     vA <- pirates$sword.time
     vB <- subset(pirates, select = "sword.time")

-15c.
+15 c.
 Based on what you've learned in the previous question, run the following code and see what happens.
 Can you explain why?

     mean(vA)
     mean(vB)